Juniper/libslax/doc/notes.rst

 ~~~~~~~~~~~~~~~

 `slaxproc` has a new :ref;`profile options <--profile>` option to
-invoke the :ref:`profiler` directly, rather than via the
+invoke the :ref:`profiler <profiler>` directly, rather than via the
 :ref:`debugger <sdb>` `profile` command.

 The `--profile-mode brief` option requests brief output.